In this article, we will discuss what MySQL and MariaDB are, their differences, and why Cloudways chose to move to MariaDB from MySQL.

 Which Database Versions Do Cloudways Support?

-There is a certain limitation that if you are using the specific MySQL version then you can only upgrade to specific MySQL and MariaDB versions using the Cloudways Platform.
-We have explained the same in an easy manner in the below table.
+There is a certain limitation: if you use the specific MySQL version, you can only upgrade to specific MySQL and MariaDB versions using the Cloudways Platform.
+We have explained the same in the below table.

-It will be upgradable to any new MariaDB version once available on the Cloudways Platform.
+It will be upgradeable to any new MariaDB version once available on the Cloudways Platform.

 Difference between MySQL and MariaDB

-Here, we will compare MySQL with MariaDB to understand why Cloudways chose to move to MariaDB.
-MariaDB was forked by the MySQL developers for future enhancements and development.
+Here, we will compare MySQL with MariaDB to understand why Cloudways moved to MariaDB.
+The MySQL developers forked MariaDB for future enhancements and development.

 MariaDB is a drop-in replacement of MySQL, which means that MySQL users can move to MariaDB without having compatibility issues.
-As we know that MySQL core components are tables, roles, constraints, stored procedures, and views.
+MySQL core components are tables, roles, constraints, stored procedures, and views.

 A table consists of rows, and every row contains the same set of columns.
 MySQL uses keys to identify rows/records in a table, and foreign keys are used to assure successful links between two related tables.

-In order to understand what Thread Pooling is, one needs to think of two or more slots able to handle new processes, as soon as one of the slots is available, a new instruction takes its place for processing.
-It does not mean that there is an infinite number of processing slots as this would be counterproductive, yet a new instruction is able to be handled as soon as any slot is available.
-With this knowledge in mind, let’s have a look at how both MySQL and MariaDB can handle simultaneous instructions.
+To understand what thread pooling is, one needs to think of two or more slots able to handle new processes; as soon as one is available, a new instruction takes its place for processing.
+It does not mean that there is an infinite number of processing slots, as this would be counterproductive, yet a new instruction can be handled as soon as any slot is available.
+With this knowledge in mind, let’s look at how both MySQL and MariaDB can handle simultaneous instructions.
 MySQL has a feature of thread pooling available in the enterprise edition but not in the community free version, but MariaDB has a thread pooling feature available in the free version as well.
 MySQL community version works on one thread per connection, which means that multiple connections are not supported on a single thread; therefore, in MySQL number of connections is directly proportional to the number of threads, which leads to slow query results and average performance.
 On the other hand, MariaDB offers a thread pooling facility where a pool will have open threads in which a new connection can pick up and query the database, so MariaDB does not open a new thread for a new connection, which results in faster query results and better performance.

-MariaDB also offers a groundbreaking feature of Storage Engines, which are pre-installed, such as InnoDB, CSV, and Aria, etc. whereas MySQL does not provide the Storage Engines, but it can be installed afterward manually.
-A storage engine is used to create, read, update data from a database by the Database Management System (DBMS).
+MariaDB also offers a groundbreaking feature of Storage Engines, which are pre-installed, such as InnoDB, CSV, Aria, etc. In contrast, MySQL does not provide storage engines, but it can be installed afterward manually.
+A storage engine is used to create, read, and update data from a database by the Database Management System (DBMS).

 Current Development and Security Upgrades

-Oracle Corporation does the current development of MySQL; therefore, its development decisions are not publically available.
-Whereas MariaDB development is available publically, which is reviewable and debatable.
-MySQL makes security releases once in two months, whereas, MariaDB is following industry standards with the release of their security upgrades and announcements simultaneously.
+Oracle Corporation does the current development of MySQL; therefore, its development decisions are not publicly available.
+In contrast, MariaDB development is publicly available, reviewable, and debatable.
+MySQL makes security releases once in two months, whereas MariaDB simultaneously follows industry standards by releasing its security upgrades and announcements.
 The latter also shares information about all their security vulnerabilities.

 Cloudways chose to move to MariaDB, considering these significant improvements.
 So, if you are still using the MySQL database, you can easily upgrade to MariaDB using the Cloudways Platform.